HermanErKu/yff-life-planner/README.md

 # YFF Life Planner App
 The perfect app giving you all the information you need in one place

 # How it works
+You get all the information you need for the whole day in one app.

+Your calendar, meetings, favourite news sources and bus / driving times all in one place, shortened down for you to have in a few minute read.

 # Upcoming features